Who are we?…

 Our first CD, A Decent Dowry, was released on November 1, 2009.

-In Sep 2010, we began billing ourselves as “Half-a-Wake” when we had only a partial complement of our normal band and had to recruit some other players to fill in.
+In Sep 2010, we began billing ourselves as “Half-a-Wake” when we had only a partial complement of our normal band.